Kim France

 Kim France is an American editor, journalist, and author.
 She was the founding editor of Lucky, an award-winning national magazine that folded in 2015, and is the author of The Lucky Shopping Manual (2003), which has 150,000 copies in print, according to its publisher, Dutton.

 Background and education

 France, the daughter of Hugh Robert France and Eve Linda Rubin, is originally from Houston, Texas and a graduate of Oberlin College.
-She lives in New York City.

 Career

 Before Lucky, France served as editor-at-large for Spin and deputy editor of New York, and had been a staff writer for Sassy, Elle, and 7 Days.
 She has written articles for Vibe, Rolling Stone, Allure, The New York Times Book Review, Mademoiselle, Harper's Bazaar, The New York Times Magazine, and The Village Voice.
-France appeared on the U.S. TV series I Love the '70s along with Alec Baldwin, Drew Barrymore, Cameron Diaz, and a dozen celebrities from that decade.

 Lucky

 France has been called "the shopping guru and media revolutionary" behind Lucky.
 She is the subject of many articles herself, including "Kim France Got Lucky - Magazine, That Is," at H-Texas Online.
 In 2004, Crain's New York Business named France a "Rising Star" in its "40 Under 40" issue; Crain's called France "the hottest new editor at Condé Nast Publications, where she turned Lucky into the publisher’s fastest-growing launch ever."
 That same year, New York magazine named France one of "the most powerful people in New York".
 While the New York Post called France one of the 50 most powerful Women in New York.

 In January 2012, Women's Wear Daily revealed that France was joining Martha Stewart, Bobby Flay, and Cynthia Rowley at the consumer website OpenSky.